tsgates/arch-wiki-markdown/wiki/Amarok.md

 Install moodbar from the AUR.

-Then go to settings -> configure amarok and check "Show moodbar in progress slider".
+Then go to Settings > Configure Amarok and check "Show moodbar in progress slider".

-Please note that as of february 19th amarok 2 does NOT generate moodfiles, you can either try to follow this tutorial [2] to create them yourself or get amarok1 from AUR and let it generate all the .mood files for you.
-For the amarok1 solution go to settings -> configure amarok, and in the general tab check the "use moods" and "store moods data files with music" boxes.
+Note:As of February 19th Amarok 2 does not generate moodfiles, you can either try to follow this tutorial [2] to create them yourself or get Amarok1 from AUR and let it generate all the .mood files for you.
+For the Amarok1 solution go to Settings > Configure Amarok, and in the general tab check the "use moods" and "store moods data files with music" boxes.

 SHOUTcast
 ---------